gaultier/blog/an_amusing_go_static_analysis_blindspot.md

 }
 ```

 This test checks that a middleware adds the HTTP header `Cache-Control` for all routes.
-This should happen when registering a HTTP handler with `router.GET`, `router.DELETE`, etc. Why and how do not matter.
+This should happen when registering a HTTP handler with `router.GET`, `router.DELETE`, etc. Why and how, that does not matter.

 So, did you notice the issue with this test?
 I initially did not.
 I tweaked the testing assert near the end to a different value but this test still passed.
 Uh, what?